 My version is marinated in a mixture of soy sauce, lime juice and honey along with lots of seasonings and a duo of Peruvian aji chili pastes, including both aji amarillo and aji panca, both staples of Peruvian cuisine.
 It is also oven roasted, which is much easier for most home cooks.

-I love serving mine with a homemade Aji Amarillo Sauce, which is a popular Peruvian condiment.
-It's a creamy sauce with a bit of spice often served as a dipper for french fries or as a sauce for grilled or roasted chicken dishes, like this particular recipe.
+I love serving mine with either Aji Verde Sauce - Peruvian Chicken with Green Sauce - or with homemade Aji Amarillo Sauce, both of which are popular Peruvian condiments.
+They are creamy sauces with often served as dippers for french fries or as sauces for grilled or roasted chicken dishes, like this particular recipe.

 Let's talk about how to make Peruvian Chicken, shall we?